Published: October 8, 2019 • Last updated: November 6, 2022 at 6:47 am

 By not charging a fee, lenders’ offers stand out in an increasingly competitive lending landscape.
 While there are probably fewer than 50 A lenders and B lenders combined, all chasing your mortgage dollars, there are hundreds of private lenders.

 Private lenders are usually looking for a minimum total annual return on their money.
 In fact, some will offer flexibility to brokers dealing with fee sensitive clients.
-For example, offering a 10% interest rate and no lender fee, or an 8% interest rate with a 2% lender fee.
-The result is the same, but the optics are different.
+For example, offering a 12% interest rate and no lender fee, or an 10% interest rate with a 2% lender fee.
+If the loan stays in place for a full year, the result is the same, but the optics are different.

 Private Mortgage Brokerage Fees